 How we manage your privacy

-Better Place Australia is committed to ensuring the privacy of its clients.
+Better Place Australia (we)are committed to ensuring your privacy.
 We are also bound by the Commonwealth Privacy Act 1988 which sets out a number of principles to protect your personal information.

 You are entitled to:

 - Know why your personal information is being collected, how it is managed and how it will be used